Blog Post

 The only RED hearths in the site are Mesolithic so they must be quarrying at that time – The Bluestone Enigma

-The report’s insights suggest that during the Mesolithic Period, an enlarged stream feeding into the River Nevern reached up to the quarry outcrop rocks.
-Notably, it was positioned just a few meters away even up until 1000 BCE.
-This geographical configuration implies that boats were likely the primary mode of transport for the large, newly quarried stones to their final destination at Stonehenge, mirroring stone transportation methods seen in other ancient civilizations, such as Egypt.
+The report’s insights suggest that during the Mesolithic Period, an enlarged stream that fed into the River Nevern reached the quarry outcrop rocks.
+Notably, it was positioned just a few meters away, even as late as 1000 BCE.
+This geographical configuration suggests that boats were likely the primary means of transporting the large, newly quarried stones to their final destination at Stonehenge, mirroring stone transport methods in other ancient civilisations, such as Egypt.

 This claim overlooks the practical use of tools across different periods.
 If Mesolithic and Neolithic communities utilised similar tools, distinguishing tool marks from these different periods might be more challenging than the report suggests.
 Moreover, the presence of these communities at the quarry for over a millennium raises questions about their activities if not quarrying the stones.

-The connection between the quarry site and Stonehenge is strengthened by over twenty Carbon-14 dates that align with my hypothesis, in contrast to the mere two samples currently highlighted by experts, dated 300 – 500 years older than existing estimations.
-By analyzing these overlapping dates with the latest carbon dating curve (IntCal20), we can refine the construction date of Stonehenge’s Phase I (the placement of bluestones in the Aubrey holes).
-By calculating the mean average of these probable dates, we aim to achieve a more accurate estimation of when this monumental task was undertaken, potentially rewriting the timeline of one of the world’s most enigmatic prehistoric monuments.
+The connection between the quarry site and Stonehenge is strengthened by over twenty Carbon-14 dates that align with my hypothesis, in contrast to the mere two samples currently highlighted by experts, which are dated 300 – 500 years older than existing estimates.
+By analysing these overlapping dates against the latest carbon-dating curve (IntCal20), we can refine the construction date of Stonehenge’s Phase I (the placement of bluestones in the Aubrey holes).
+By calculating the mean of these probable dates, we aim to obtain a more accurate estimate of when this monumental task was undertaken, potentially rewriting the timeline of one of the world’s most enigmatic prehistoric monuments.

 Carbon Dating